BaseMax/KeyboardKeylogger/README.md

-# Keyboard Sniffer
+# Keyboard Keylogger

-This is a simple keyboard sniffer for Desktop systems.
+This is a simple keyboard keylogger for Desktop systems.
 It is written in Python and uses the `keyboard` library to capture keyboard events.
 It is a simple proof of concept and is not intended for any malicious use.

 ## Usage